-Knowing the pain that I had to go through to get here, I don’t think that I would have made the same choices.
-I would have Butterfly Effect-ed the entire world.
-It may have saved me some pain but who knows what wasteland the world would be if I chose to spare myself heartbreak and tears.
+Knowing the pain that I had to go through to get here, I don’t know if I would have made the same choices.
+Retrospective knowledge may have saved me some pain indeed.
+Consequently, who knows what wasteland the world would be if I chose to spare myself heartbreak and tears.

 I sit back and wonder: Why did I do those things?
 Why did I make those choices?

-I wonder how many of the millions of us are making mistakes for a similar reason.
+Then I wonder how many of the billions of us are making mistakes for a similar reason.

 On various occasions, I’ve been asked…and have asked myself…if I could go back and change anything in my life, what would it be and why?

 I reflect upon the men I was with who used me and tossed me aside.

 Less than stellar grades I earned because I didn’t study as much as I should have.
 Bad grades I got because I was depressed after realizing that I was being used.
 Again.